Does Walmart Vision Center Accept Medicare?

 - You may be able to use your Medicare coverage at Walmart Vision Centers if you have a Medicare Advantage plan with vision benefits that’s accepted at your Walmart location.
 Not every Walmart vision center accepts Medicare, so always call ahead or verify in person.

 Many Walmart locations throughout the U.S. have their very own vision centers staffed with licensed optometrists.
 In fact, Walmart is among America's leading providers of optical goods.

 Many Walmart vision centers accept multiple types of insurance, including Medicare.
 Not every Walmart vision center is guaranteed to accept Medicare, so always call ahead or verify in person before receiving any services or products.
-If your nearest Walmart vision center does not accept Medicare, you may be able to find another location that does.
+If the Walmart vision center near you does not accept Medicare, you may be able to find another location that does.

 If a Walmart vision center accepts Medicare, they must also accept Medicare Supplement Insurance (also called Medigap).
 And many Walmart vision centers may also accept Medicare Advantage (Medicare Part C) plans.
 (More on Medicare Advantage vision coverage below.)